jfine2358/py-jfine2358/docs/none-is-special.md

 Steve Dower, Paul Moore, Steve D'Aprano, Chris Barker, David Mertz, Jörn Heissler, Anthony Risinger, Michael Selik, Chris Angelico for their contributions and encouragement.

+Apologies for anyone I've missed.
+Comments either on python-ideas, or perhaps better, by raising an issue on github.

 ## Epigraphs